East Liverpool, Ohio

-East Liverpool is a city in southeastern Columbiana County, Ohio, United States.
+East Liverpool is a city in Columbiana County, Ohio, United States.
 The population was 9,958 at the 2020 census.
-It lies along the Ohio River within the Upper Ohio Valley and borders Pennsylvania to the east and West Virginia to the south.
-East Liverpool is included in the Salem micropolitan area, about 30 mi from both Youngstown and downtown Pittsburgh.

-East Liverpool is notable for its pottery industry, which was at one time the largest in the United States.
-Holly Black's ceramic-themed novel Doll Bones is set in East Liverpool.
+It lies along the Ohio River at the intersection of Ohio, Pennsylvania and West Virginia about 30 mi from both Pittsburgh and Youngstown.
+The city is most notable for its pottery industry, which was at one time the largest in the US.